TheochemUI/eOn/docs/source/tutorials/index.md

 # Tutorials

-We provide several full tutorials which demonstrate the usage of `eON` (both server and client).
+We provide several full tutorials which demonstrate the usage of `eOn` (both server and client).

 ```{toctree}